jmcanterafonseca/dataModels/specs/Transportation/CrowdFlowObserved/doc/spec.md

     + Attribute type: [Number](https://schema.org/Number).
 Positive integer.
     + Optional

-+ `occupancy` : Fraction of the observation time where a person has been occupying the observed lane.
++ `occupancy` : Fraction of the observation time where a person has been occupying the observed walkway.
     + Attribute type: Property.
 [Number](https://schema.org/Number) between 0 and 1.
     + Optional